 Can we interview you/use you for background/include your opinion in this article/podcast/television show/skywriting art installation?

-Unfortunately, I am not interested in doing additional interviews on general #AI use at this time.
-Most of the information folks seem to be seeking can be found in the Verge articles.
+I am not interested in doing additional interviews on general #AI use at this time.
+Most of the information folks seem to be seeking can be found in the Verge articles, and there are now tons more authors public about their use.

 I will continue to advocate within the writing community, and will be happy to discuss #AI use in fiction writing in venues that discuss writing/authorship in general (vs. venues that discuss #AI or technology in general—unless it’s a panel at SXSW Tech and you’re buying me a pass.
 Then I’ll talk about whatever you want.
 Kidding.
 Mostly.)